Q'waxsem Place provides homes in Campbell River

 • How come you cherry pick the comments on this page?
 I wrote about the open drug dealing on my street.
 Its sad you hid the bad stuff.

 How come you cherry pick the comments on this page?
 I wrote about the open drug dealing on my street.
-Its sad you hid the bad stuff. asked over 3 years ago
+Its sad you hid the bad stuff. asked almost 4 years ago

 We encourage you to contact the RCMP if you witness any illegal behaviour.